f-gregor/restaurant-page-TOP/README.md

-# restaurant-page-TOP
+# ** Restaurant Page - The Odin Project **

-Restaurant Page assignment for The Odin Project
+In this assignment I am required to create a webpage fo a restaurant leveraging webpack.